NBA Rumors: Lakers Pursuing Bradley Beal As They Wait For Davis

 — AngryMan (@AngryManTV) May 17, 2019

 Also Friday, ESPN reported that the Lakers will not hire a new executive to replace Magic Johnson.
 The Lakers’ legend, who held the title of president of basketball operations, suddenly resigned on the last day of the regular season.
-Rob Pelinka, who had been general manager for the last two yearss, will retain that title and now serve as the Lakers’ top front office decision maker.
+Rob Pelinka, who had been general manager for the last two years, will retain that title and now serve as the Lakers’ top front office decision maker.
 Kurt Rambis, another former Lakers player who has reportedly become powerful behind the scenes, remains a special advisor to the team.

 The Lakers recently named Frank Vogel their new head coach, with Jason Kidd on this staff.